Visa policy of Brazil: Medical training

 VITEM XV (VICAM) is available for medical doctors to participate in the Mais Médicos medical training program.
 This visa allows a stay of up to four years, renewable for four more years.

 Requests for residency while in Brazil

-Requests for residency with the same purposes and conditions as temporary visas (except VITEM XII and XV) may also be made while the individual is already in Brazil, having entered with a certain visa or waiver but later qualifying for a different or more desirable category.
+Requests for residency with the same purposes and conditions as temporary visas (except VITEM XII and XV) may also be made while the individual is already in Brazil, having entered with a certain visa or exemption but later qualifying for a different or more desirable category.
 In addition, individuals in various circumstances may also request residency while already in Brazil: